 When you get this kind of structure, you’re guaranteed to be strong, resilient, and confident that you did everything you can to prepare for race day.

 It all starts with building a solid foundation by building a good aerobic base.
-This is possible by doing long, slow, endurance-building sessions that push your limits every time.
+This is possible by doing long sessions that build your endurance and nudge it further.

 Next, you’ll need to get your strength work in.
-For Ironman distance running, strength work is very important.
-It’s not about getting a high heart rate, but rather getting strong enough to compete in Ironman races.
+For Ironman distance, strength work is very important.
+It’s not about getting your heart pounding, but rather getting strong enough to compete in Ironman races.
+If the one who slows down the least wins the Ironman, then you need to be strong enough to hold your target pace.

 More importantly, you need to know your limits and not overdo strength training.
 You want your legs to feel that they’ve worked hard, but you don’t want to feel destroyed.
 Like doing weights in the gym, strength work does muscle damage during and after the training session happens.
 This is why it’s important to do recovery days after tough sessions, which include rest and getting enough protein in your body.